robharman/PowerShell/Plaster/readme.md

-Plaster template for PS Module
+Plaster template for PS Module.

+Use with `Invoke-Plaster <Path To PlasterManifest>`